 She thought frantically of Dawn, waited for her to come.
-But she did not appear.
-Faith then, she thought, calling to the dark-haired slayer.
+But she didn't appear.
+Faith then, she thought, calling to her former nemesis.

 Faith arrived quickly and not in a good mood.
 "Buffy, you have to let us sleep.
 We can't help you if you destroy us."

 Buffy felt panic fill her.
 Faith didn't want to stay with her, to help her.
 Maybe she was trying to keep Buffy in the portal.
-She rushed her enemy, lashed out with limbs that had no substance.
+She rushed Faith and lashed out with limbs that had no substance.

 Buffy didn't believe her.
 She attacked again and again.
 Faith stood mute.

-Buffy could feel her strength failing.
-She retreated.
+Buffy could feel her strength failing so she retreated.
 "Help me."